2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ![image](assets/en/19.webp)

 Wallet settings within BTCPay Server provide a clear and concise overview of your wallet's general settings.
 All these settings are pre-filled if the wallet was created with BTCPay Server.
 BTCPay Server’s wallet settings start with the wallet status.
-Is it a Watch-only or Hot wallet?
+Is it a Watch-only or a Hot wallet?
 Depending on the wallet type, actions may vary, including rescanning the wallet for missing transactions, pruning old transactions from the history, registering the wallet for payment links, or replacing and deleting the current wallet attached to the store.
 In BTCPay Server’s wallet settings, administrators may set a Label for the wallet for better wallet management.
 Here, the Administrator will also be able to see the Derivation Scheme, account key (xpub), Fingerprint, and Keypath.
 Payments in wallet settings have only two main settings.
 Payment is invalid if the transaction fails to confirm within (set minutes) after invoice expiration.
 Consider the invoice confirmed when the payment transaction has X amount of confirmations.
 Administrators can also set a toggle to display recommended fees at the payment screen or set a manual confirmation target in the number of blocks.

 ![image](assets/en/20.webp)